vladimirkucin634/PerplexityIPYNB/README.md

 # PerplexityIPYNB

 PerplexityIPYNB is a Python module that allows you to interact with the Perplexity AI.\
-*New in 1.01: magic commands support for cell and row*
+*New in 1.1: magic commands support for cell and row* *New in 1.1.1: fixed websocket problem*
 ## Installation

 You can install PerplexityIPYNB using pip.
 Run the following command in your terminal: